 In the community

 The Town of Oakville was founded on the treaty lands and traditional territory of the Mississaugas of the Credit First Nation.
-Ward 7 sits on Treaty 14 land which covers the majority of Oakville and beyond.
-This land was ceded to the crown in 1906 as part of the Head of the Lake Purchase which included land from Mississauga to Burlington.
+Ward 3 sits on both Treaty 14 land which covers the majority of Oakville and beyond, and Treaty 22 land, which includes the lands on both shores of Sixteen Mile Creek south of the QEW.

 - Oakville Public Library

 - Public Engagement Hub